labarlab-emorep/make_reports/README.md

 ## rep_get
 This workflow downloads, aggregates, and cleans participant surveys and task responses.
 Data are then uploaded to their respective table in MySQL database `db_emorep`.

-Additionally, dataframes are written to the EmoRep data structure at `/mnt/keoki/experiments2/EmoRep/Exp2_Compute_Emotion/data_survey` and organized by visit.
-Original downloads from REDCap and Qualtrics are titled `raw_*.csv` while cleaned dataframes are titled `df_*.csv`.
+Additionally, dataframes are written to the EmoRep data structure at /mnt/keoki/experiments2/EmoRep/Exp2_Compute_Emotion/data_survey and organized by visit.
+Original downloads from REDCap and Qualtrics are titled 'raw_\*.csv' while cleaned dataframes are titled 'df_\*.csv'.
 See below for directory tree.
-Cleaned data from tasks conducted in the scanner are stored in the BIDS structure at `/mnt/keoki/experiments2/EmoRep/Exp2_Compute_Emotion/data_scanner_BIDS/rawdata`
+Cleaned data from tasks conducted in the scanner are stored in the BIDS structure at /mnt/keoki/experiments2/EmoRep/Exp2_Compute_Emotion/data_scanner_BIDS/rawdata.

 ```
 data_survey